ang3linagupta/Connectopia/README.md

 ### 6. **Admin Dashboard**
    - **User Management**: Admins can view all users and manage them by activating, blocking, or deleting their accounts.
    - **Influencer Management**: Admins can view all influencer profiles and manage them.
-   - **Event Management**: Admins can manage events across the platform.

 ### 7. **Email Notifications**
    - **Password Recovery**: Send the user their existing password via email.
    - **Collaboration Request**: Sends an email to influencers when a brand or collaborator sends a request for collaboration.